oliverkwebb/oliverkwebb.github.io/content/articles/ADT-Visual.md

 All of this allows for transparent memory management.
 The price paid is that it's a lot harder to cleanly represent data with C. The programmer has to be constantly paranoid about invalid states whenever handling data.

-Instead of modeling data based purely on its representation in memory.
+Instead of modelling data based purely on its representation in memory.
 We can model data types more abstractly and mathematically.

 ## Algebraic Description of Types (ADT)